concur/developer.concur.com/invoice-vendors/index.markdown

 Partner developers must determine which configurations are required for their solution prior to the application review process.
 Use the [Developer Forum][2] if you have questions about the configuration settings.

-Existing clients can work with Concur Advantage Technical Services to create custom applications that work with their configuration.
+Existing clients can work with Concur Advantage Technical Services to create customÂ applications that work with their configuration.

  |
 |  Resources |
 |

 [Vendors][3]
+Â

  |
 |  Additional Information |